 My life partner and the accompanying pain were the only things that proved I was even still alive.

-Without either, I couldn’t be sure that I was even alive.
+Depression became the only thing able to confirm that I was even alive.
 Without them, life was like a dark, pitch black hole.
 I could hear the dull sounds of the world around me but it sounded so far away that it might not have even been there at all.
 Just another cruel joke my mind decided to play on me.
 Like I was drowning in the dark that was my mind that now no longer belonged to me.

-But Then Even ‘It’ Left Me
+But Then Even Depression Left Me

 Eventually, the throbbing pain started to fade away along with my major stressors.
 It wasn’t because the things that were causing me pain ceased to exist… it was because I had closed myself off from everything.